amarula/chatgpt-code-review-gerrit-plugin/README.md

 - `enableMessageDebugging`: This setting controls the activation of debugging functionalities through messages (default value is false).
 When set to true, it enables commands and options like `--debug` for users as well as the Dynamic Configuration commands.
+- `selectiveLogLevelOverride`: This setting allows for overriding the log level of specific messages, ensuring they are logged even if their level is above the current setting.
+This is useful for debugging without the need to set the overall log level to DEBUG, which could result in excessive DEBUG messages from sources like gerrit and other plugins.

 ### Optional Parameters Specific to Stateless Mode